Grand-Bourg

-Grand-Bourg is a commune on the island of Marie-Galante, in the French overseas region and department of Guadeloupe in the Lesser Antilles Caribbean.
+Grand-Bourg, also known as Grand-Bourg de Marie-Galante ([ɡʁɑ̃ buʁ də maʁi ɡalɑ̃t], Gwanbou Mawigalant or Granbou Marigalant), is a commune on the island of Marie-Galante, in the French overseas region and department of Guadeloupe, in the Lesser Antilles, Caribbean.
 It is located in the southwest of Marie-Galante, and is the most populous of the three communes on the island.

 Grand-Bourg hosts the headquarters of the communal association of Marie-Galante.
 The Marie-Galante Airfield is located in Grand-Bourg.

 History

 The Marais Folle Anse, a vast fresh water reserve, allowed habitation by native Arawaks at the beginning of the 1st millennium.
 It is possible that Christopher Columbus visited in 1493 during his second voyage.
 In 1653, a fort was established by French colonists.

 Geography

 Grand-Bourg is located at the south-west of the island of Marie-Galante and is the location of the chief town.
 The co-ordinates are 15° 53'N and 61° 19'W.

 The major part of the commune consists of an undulating plateau.
 It is dominated by a broad littoral plain and mangrove forest in the north, with broad beaches in most coastal areas.
 In the south, the coast is protected by a coral reef.
 The northern limit of the commune follows the Saint-Louis river.